 The ground is an option, probably the number one option in Haiti.

 How about providing one or more benches?
-Each only cost's $63.00 and will be well used in both school and church.
+Each only cost's $99.00 and will be well used in both school and church.
+The benches are built by a combination of teams that come and Haitians that show us how to do it.

 That nice cool drink of water that's available almost everywhere we go here in the states is so refreshing.